Deploy a Retail mobility dev/test environment on Azure (AX 2012)

 - The Application subnet name field will display available options.
 If you are deploying to an AD that was previously deployed through Lifecycle Services, select the APPNET value.

-- The Active Directory subnet must be entered and match the Active Directory subnet IP/Range found in the Azure management portal for the AD you desire to target.
+- The Active Directory subnet must be entered and match the Active Directory subnet IP/Range found in the Azure management portal for the AD you want to target.

-- In the navigation pane on the left, click Networks.
+- In the navigation pane on the left, click Virtual networks.

 - Click the name of the virtual network that you’re going to use.